MagicJinn/Beacon-Aura/README.md

 [![Modrinth: Beacon Aura](https://img.shields.io/badge/Modrinth-Beacon_Aura-00ae5d?logo=modrinth)](https://modrinth.com/mod/beacon-aura)
 [![CurseForge: Beacon Aura](https://img.shields.io/badge/CurseForge-Beacon_Aura-f16437?logo=curseforge)](https://www.curseforge.com/minecraft/mc-mods/beacon-aura)

-Vanilla beacons feel underwhelming.
-Beacon Aura solves this by allowing you to *soak* in the beacon's effects while within its range, extending their duration, to be enjoyed after you leave their radius.
-The strength of the effect buildup and the maximum duration are determined by the beacon's level.
-The mod also increases the beacon's range by default, as well as allowing you to configure it for yourself.
+Beacons are some of the hardest items to obtain, but they feel underwhelming and are only circumstantially useful. **Beacon Aura** solves this by allowing you to *soak* in the beacon's effects while within its range, stacking duration over time, so you can enjoy their effects long after you leave their radius.
+The speed and cap of the effects buildup is determined by the beacon's level.

+**Beacon Aura** also increases the default beacon radius from 10 to 32 per level, as well as allowing you to configure it yourself.

 ### Features

-* **Extended Effect Duration:** Accumulate beacon effects while in range, enjoying them even when you move out of range.
+* **Extended Effect Duration:** Accumulate beacon effects while in range, to be enjoyed while out of range.
-* **Customizable Limits:** Configure maximum effect durations per beacon level.
+* **Customizable Limits:** Configure maximum effect durations per beacon level, as well as effect buildup speed.
-* **Adjustable Range:** Modify both the base range and the level-based range increase of the beacon's effects.
+* **Adjustable Beacon Range:** Modify both the base range and the level-based range increase of the beacon's effects.

 ### Configuration